cosmo0/retropie-overlays/overlays_shaders/README.md

 Each system has an appropriate overlay and shader configured.

-Emulators are configured so that your screen will switch to 720p, because it's much so faster.
-The overlays don't look as sharp as in 1080p obviously, but I don't find it distracting while playing.
-See below if you want to stay in 1080p, but be warned that a pi3 is not powerful enough to be both fast and good-looking at 1080p.
-Yes, even with a measly old Gameboy.
+Most systems should be emulated in 1080p without too much trouble.
+It depends on the games: the Raspberry Pi 3 shares the memory bandwitdh between CPU and GPU, and a complex game with heavy CPU load can make the emulator slow in 1080p but not in 720p.

 ## Shaders

-In 720p (the default), the 8 and 16 bit consoles use the `zfast_crt_720p_PI3` shader.
+The 8 and 16 bit consoles use the `zfast_crt_standard` shader.
 It's nice-looking enough, and the fastest around.

-Handheld consoles use the `zfast_lcd_720p` shader, which is amazingly gorgeous and always very fast.
+Handheld consoles use the `zfast_lcd_standard` shader, which is amazingly gorgeous and always very fast.

-If you use Retropie on a powerful machine (so, not a pi), feel free to edit all cfg files to change the shader to something better; there are a lot of nice-looking shaders out there.
-Search for crt-royale, for instance.
+If you use Retropie on a powerful machine (so, not a pi), feel free to edit all cfg files to change the shader to something better.
+There are a lot of nice-looking shaders out there; have a look at crt-royale, for instance.

-## Customization

-### Using a 1080p resolution in the emulators
+## Using a 720p resolution

-By default the emulators will display at a 720p resolution (the actual emulator is smaller but the whole screen is 720p).
+By default the emulators will display at a 1080p resolution (the actual emulator is smaller but the whole screen is 1080p).

-If you want better looks, you can configure the emulators to run in 1080p:
+If you want better performance, you can configure the emulators to run in 720p:

-- Open the `all/retroarch/overlay_cfg/resolution_xxx.cfg` file
+- Open the folder `all/retroarch/overlay_cfg/`
+- Edit `common.cfg` and change the `video_fullscreen_x` and `video_fullscreen_y` to match 720p (1280x720).
+- Edit `common_crt.cfg`, comment the `custom_viewport_xxx` parameters and un-comment the 720p ones.
+Change the shader from `zfast_crt_standard` to `zfast_crt_720p_PI3`.
+- Do the same for `common_arcade.cfg`.
+- Do the same for all config files for handheld (atarilynx, gamegear, gb, etc) and do the same.
-- Change the include of "1080p.cfg" to "720p.cfg"
+- Edit `common_lcd.cfg` and change the shader from `zfast_lcd_standard` to `zfast_lcd_720p`.

-### Changing the shader

-If you want to use another shader than the ones configured (or disable it), edit the `all/retroarch/overlay_cfg/xxx_1080p.cfg` and `xxx_720p.cfg` files, where "xxx" is the screen type (crt, arcade) or system name (gamegear, gb...).